-Tavistock gender identity service closure delayed
+Closure of Tavistock gender identity clinic delayed

 - Published

-Gids, based at London's Tavistock and Portman NHS Foundation Trust, is the only NHS clinic for children with gender incongruence and gender dysphoria in England and Wales.
+The closure of the only NHS gender clinic for children in England and Wales has been delayed to March 2024, about a year later than first planned.

-A review, after heavy criticisms of the service, said a new model was needed.

-It will be replaced by two regional hubs.
+The Gender Identity Development Service (Gids), based at London's Tavistock and Portman NHS Foundation Trust, will be replaced by two regional hubs.

+A southern hub will open in autumn, with the northern hub following next April.

+A review said a new model was needed, after Gids was heavily criticised.

+No new first patient appointments for those on the waiting list to be seen will be offered until the southern hub opens, but the Tavistock will continue providing care for the roughly 1,000 children it is currently treating.

+There is currently thought to be a waiting list of several thousand for children wanting to use the service.
+An online support service will launch in June to provide support to those waiting to be seen.

-These will be formed with partnerships between Great Ormond Street and Alder Hey Hospitals.
+The new hubs are being formed with partnerships managed by London's Great Ormond Street Hospital and Alder Hey Children's Hospital, in Liverpool.

 Service 'unsustainable'